Can meconium aspiration cause brain injury?

 • Author

-Meconium can be both a sign and a cause of oxygen deprivation.
-In the absence of careful management during labour and delivery and immediately after birth, it can lead to brain injury, cerebral palsy and permanent disability.
+Meconium can be both a sign and a cause of oxygen deprivation in a newborn baby.
+In the absence of careful management during labour and delivery and immediately after birth, meconium can lead to brain injury, cerebral palsy and permanent disability.

 What is meconium?